-Why You Should Never Feed Bread to Wild Birds
+Why You Should Never Feed Bread To Wild Birds

 Is there anyone who doesn’t like feeding wild birds when they get the chance?
 Birds can be tremendously entertaining to feed — they fly and flock about, have little quarrels with each other as they race for the scraps, and test their bravery as they dare to get closer and closer to you for your sweet, sweet treats.

-There are a few different bird species that are very commonly fed by people in public spaces — ducks, geese, and seagulls rank among the top three.
+There are a few different bird species that are very commonly fed by people in public spaces — ducks, geese, and gulls rank among the top three.
 However, most birds share the same traditional needs to a certain degree, and there are some things that are universally bad for birds no matter the species — bread is one of those things.

 Did you know that your innocent, well-intentioned bird feeding could actually be harmful?
 In fact, though we’d hate to rack you with guilt, feeding wild birds bread can actually be lethal for them.
 This is a sad truth behind a seemingly innocuous activity, which is why we want to help you know what the best bird food is for wild avian species, and why bread is a no-no.